Coma (American miniseries): Plot

 Wheeler is captured and taken to Jefferson to be placed into a coma.
-Wheeler, heavily sedated, breaks free and attempts to escape while hallucinating that she is underwater.
+Wheeler, heavily sedated, breaks free and attempts to escape while hallucinating that she is under water.
 As she flees, she learns the truth - the Jefferson Institute is a human experimentation laboratory and human organ farm.
 Jefferson collaborates with Peach Tree Memorial to induce comas in select patients, using their bodies for harvesting organs, inducing pregnancy for fetal umbilical stem cells, and as human test subjects.
 Susan encounters Professor Hillside, her medical school professor, who says that he and her late grandfather, Dr. Wheeler, masterminded the Jefferson Institute, making it their legacy.
 Wheeler is revolted that this barbarism is being conducted in the name of medical advancement.

 Meanwhile, Dr. Bellows and police detective Jackson (who is investigating Wheeler being stalked and Arno's death) both end up at Dr. Stark's residence.
 Doctors have gathered there to memorialize Stark, who died during surgery a few hours earlier.
 Dr. Nelson, head of anesthesiology and part of the conspiracy, is seemingly guilt-ridden.
 He tells Jackson and Dr. Bellows that Wheeler is being held at the Jefferson Institute.
 The police and Dr. Bellows arrive at the institute and witness the horror.
 They arrest Professor Hillside, and Dr. Bellows discovers Wheeler, who fatally stabbed Mrs. Emerson with a syringe in self-defense and then escaped through a drain.

 The miniseries ends with Wheeler awake in a hospital and Dr. Bellows by her side.
-She says she had a terrible dream of being underwater and unable to get out.
+She says she had a terrible dream of being under water and unable to get out.
 Dr. Bellows says it was just a dream and then receives a text message with a picture of Dr. Lindquist, asking him to join her at a hospital in China.
 Dr. Bellows looks at Susan and repeats, "It was just a dream."